Mengo Crisis: Legacy

 Many Baganda collectively hold Obote responsible for the 1966 Crisis.
 They also blame him for the disestablishment of the Buganda Kingdom and Mutesa's flight into exile.
+The Lubiri Palace was restored in 1993.

 Historian Frank Schubert posited that Obote's takeover marked a key point in Ugandan history, saying, "It had become very clear that the military had become a central institution for solving internal political problems - and that political leaders like Obote would not shy away from using military force at whatever cost."